-- 1. Obtain and complete the appropriate "Change of Program/Major" application from the Office of the Registrar. - 2.
+- 1. Obtain and complete the appropriate "Change of Program/Major" application form. - 2.
 Request approval signatures on the application form from the Academic Chair or Program Coordinator for the current Program/Major and the Program/Major in which enrollment is sought. - 3.
 Request approval signature on the form from the Associate Dean for Academic Affairs. - 4.
-Submit the completed form to the Office of the Registrar no later than the close of the last business day of the semester or term prior to desired enrollment in the new Program/Major.
+Submit the completed form to the Office of the Registrar no later than two (2) working days before the beginning of the next registration period. - 5.
+Students may not change their major before the end of their first semester unless they have the permission of both the Dean and the Director of Admissions and Enrollment.

-Approved changes of Program/Major are implemented at the start of the semester or term following the application.
+Approved changes of Program/Major are implemented at the start of the semester following the application.